IGE-numerique/ige-calcul/schedulers/oar/dahu.md

 module avail elmerfem
 ```

-In order to get rid of the old module, you need to modify your **$HOME.bashrc** or your config file
+In order to get rid of the old module, you need to modify your **$HOME/.bashrc** or your config file

 In order to test it on a terminal:  this will not change the version you put on the **$HOME/.bashrc** or config file, but only affects the terminal you are using